radicalray/Mp3onLyrics/README.md

 This program will also automatically search for the **Lyrics** of the song online then download the lyrics for the song and add then embed *Lyrics* to the *mp3* file via *eyed3* Tagger.
 All songs lyrics fetched in one go!

+Also, will automatically trim silences in the beginning and end of the song

 Just download the scipt and run my typing